One Day Meditation Retreats at the Hazy Moon Zen Center

 Sunday Morning Meditation Practice

-Our gay men’s meditation group meets from 10 to 12 on Sunday mornings at the Hazy Moon Zen Center.
+Our men’s meditation group meets from 10 to 12 on Sunday mornings at the Hazy Moon Zen Center.
 Please check the schedule to confirm dates.
 Newcomers are very welcome.
 We combine sitting and walking meditation in the manner of Tibetan and Zen traditions.
 Free instruction is available for people new to meditation.

-The Gay Men’s Meditation Group is a group of gay men in Los Angeles who meet weekly to practice Buddhist meditation and study Buddhist teachings.
+The Men’s Meditation Group is a group of gay and straight men in Los Angeles who meet weekly to practice Buddhist meditation and study Buddhist teachings.
 Over the past twelve years, we have found there is much to be gained from gay men practicing together.
 Being together has promoted honesty, encouraged sitting practice, developed close friendships, and helped to open our hearts.
 None of us have felt excluded or put down by other dharma groups; in fact most of us continue to receive teachings from a variety of Tibetan or Zen teachers, but the benefits of practicing as a sangha have undeniably enriched our lives.

 FOR FURTHER INFORMATION, PLEASE CALL: 213.382.7710